meker12/commerce-channels.en/help/channel-manager/complete-store-setup.md

 ---
 title: Complete channel setup
-description: "After creating the sales channel to connect a Commerce Store view to Walmart Marketplace, open the channel and complete the channel configuration.
-Then, start the process to add products, and manage listings, inventory, pricing, and orders from Channel Manager."
+description: 'After creating the sales channel to connect a [!DNL Commerce] Store view to Walmart Marketplace, open the channel and complete the channel configuration.
+Then, start the process to add products, and manage listings, inventory, pricing, and orders from Channel Manager.'
 exl-id: 12127e3b-55c1-4db6-98b2-6dc8bdaae139
 ---
 # Complete sales channel setup

-After you connect a Commerce store to [!DNL Walmart Marketplace], complete store setup from the [!DNL Channel Manager] home page.
+After you connect a [!DNL Commerce] store to [!DNL Walmart Marketplace], complete store setup from the [!DNL Channel Manager] home page.

 1. From the Admin, select **[!UICONTROL Marketing** > **Channel Manager**].